-Misrepresentation by the seller may lead to cancellation of the agreement, the payment of damages, a reduction in the price or, where appropriate, the seller being required to rectify any specific defects.
-By law, the seller guarantees that it has title to the property, and that the property is free from any third-party rights and from any defects that might prevent the agreed use of the property or have a negative impact on its value.
+Misrepresentation by the seller may lead to termination of the agreement, the payment of damages, a reduction in the price or, where appropriate, the seller being required to rectify any specific defects.

+By law, the seller guarantees that it has title to the property, and that the property is free from any third party rights and from any defects that might prevent the agreed use of the property or have a negative impact on its value.
 Breach entitles the buyer to request the termination of the agreement with a full refund of the price, as well as payment of any additional damages.
-Alternatively, the buyer may ask for a reduction in the price.
-Breaches must be notified within eight days of discovery and a one-year limitation period applies from the date the buyer takes possession of the property.
+Alternatively the buyer may ask for a reduction in the price.
+When the seller has breached its warranty on the absence of defects, the presence of the latter must be notified within eight days of discovery and a one year limitation period applies from the date the buyer takes possession of the property.